Key Person Policy

 The key person will meet the needs of each child in their care and respond sensitively to their feelings, ideas and behaviour, talking to parents/carers to make sure the child is being cared for appropriately for each family.

-Before a child starts at Nursery they are allocated a key person.
+Before a child starts at Nursery, they are allocated a key person.
 Written information about the key person system and photographs of the key person is sent to the family in the welcome pack.

 Parents/carers will be informed if their child’s key person changes and the reason for this change.